-More legal terminology is used in regards to our sin and redemption.
+More legal terminology is used regarding our sin and redemption.
 Consider the following verses.

 - "knowing that you were not redeemed (lutroo) with perishable things like silver or gold from your futile way of life inherited from your forefathers," (1 Pet.
 1:18).

 The word “bought” in Greek is agaradzo.
-It means, "purchase, do business in the marketplace.”17
+It means, "purchase, do business in the marketplace.”18